Kordofan

-Kordofan (كردفان DIN) is a former province of central Sudan.
+Kordofan (كردفان DIN) is a region in Central Sudan and a former province of central Sudan.
 In 1994 it was divided into three new federal states: North Kordofan, South Kordofan and West Kordofan.
 In August 2005, West Kordofan State was abolished and its territory divided between North and South Kordofan States, as part of the implementation of the Comprehensive Peace Agreement between the Government of Sudan and the Sudan People's Liberation Movement.
 West Kordofan was reestablished in July 2013.

 Geography

 Kordofan covers an area of some 376,145 km^{2} (146,932 miles²), with an estimated population in 2000 of 3.6 million (3 million in 1983).
 It is largely an undulating plain, with the Nuba Mountains in the southeast quarter.
 During the rainy season from June to September, the area is fertile, but in the dry season, it is virtually desert.
-The region's chief town is El-Obeid.
+The region's chief town is El Obeid.

-Early history, Economy, and Demography
+Early history, economy, and demography

 Traditionally the area is known for production of gum arabic.
 Other crops include groundnuts, cotton and millet.
-Originally Kordofan was inhabited by the indigenous Nubian-speaking peoples, and the region's name may be derived from the Nubian word Kurta meaning 'man'.
+Originally Kordofan was inhabited by the indigenous brown-skinned-Nubian-speaking peoples, and the region's name may be derived from the Nubian word Kurta meaning 'man'.
 In Antiquity, Kordofan was part of the Kingdom of Kush.
 In the Middle Ages, the area had been part of the Nubian kingdoms of Alodia and Makuria.
 By the 14th century, Arabs from Egypt began expanding southwards into Kordofan, amalgamating with some of the indigenous population and driving remnants of the indigenous population to the hills.
 Most of the inhabitants of Kordofan are Arabs.
 The main tribal groups of Arab tribes, include the Dar Hamid, Kawahla, Hamar, Bedairiah, Gawamaah and Rekabeiah.
 In Northern Kordofan there are large grazing areas used and inhabited for hundreds of years by Arabic-speaking, semi-nomadic Baggara and camel-raising Kababish tribes.
 Other ethnic groups that inhabit Kordofan are Nubians, Daju, Beja, Zaghawa, and Funj people.
 Nilotic tribes, Nuba, Shilluk and Dinka, also inhabit parts of Kordofan.

 The Kordofanian languages are spoken by a significant number of people in southern Kordofan and are unique to the region, as are the Kadu languages, but Arabic is the main and most widely spoken language in the greater Kordofan region.